sfergusond/Running2Win-Strava-Importer/README.md

 1) Click above button
 ```
       a.
 If the link doesn't work: go to www.repl.it
       b.
-Click "Start Codind <>" in the upper right
+Click "Start Coding <>" in the upper right
       c.
 Select "Import from Github"
       d.
 Copy "sfergusond/Running2Win-to-Strava-Importer" and import
 ```